07

 Charter operation cover, where applicable.
 Charter activities require uplift on hull and P&I; the charter management company normally coordinates, the owner's broker should confirm the structure.

-Economising on broker selection or underwriting attention is a high-leverage decision badly made.
+Economising on broker selection or underwriting attention is a consequential decision badly made.
 The fee differential between yacht-specialist and generalist brokers is small; the claim differential can run into eight figures.

 Charter operation